 History of Affordable Housing in Berlin

 Berlin’s share of affordable housing in 2021 was 9.02%, exceeding the statewide average by 3.1 percentage points.
 The Town’s share of affordable housing increased by 2 percentage points between 2011 and 2020.
-More substantial gains were experienced over the 19-year period between 2002 and 2020, with a 6.3 percentage point increase in the Town’s affordable housing supply over that period.
+More substantial gains were experienced over the 19-year period between 2002 and 2020, with a 6.3 percentage point increase in the affordable share of the Town’s housing supply over that period.
 This increase in the supply of affordable housing is a result of intentional efforts by the Town over the past two decades to expand the supply of affordable housing in Berlin.

 Berlin’s Affordable Housing Supply (Per 2021 Affordable Housing Appeals List)